CYBAVO/react-native_wallet_sdk_sample/docs/PushNotification.md

             );
     });
     ```
-4. The property of `PushNotification.parse(json)` result are listed below
+4. The properties of `PushNotification.parse(json)` result are listed below

     Property    | Description  | Type
     :------------|:------------|:-------